12 Ways to Get Quality Construction Leads

 On average, 72% of customers who are asked to write a review, ended up writing one.
 So be sure to add this to your project punch list.

 Once you’ve got your socials set up, try to post new content regularly and avoid turning every post into an advertisement.
 Instead, share design ideas, post before & after pictures, and introduce members of your team.
+You can also create 3D floor plans and renderings based on project ideas and showcase them on your profiles.

 Small construction businesses can use free quotes as an effective strategy to compete with larger companies.
 It’s true, estimates will take time to prepare depending on the size of the job, but they’re a nice way to give a great first impression and build trust with a lead.

-Use Technology to Close More Construction Leads
+Use Technology to Close More Construction Project Leads

-Fortunately, you can implement one of them with your very next project proposal — 3D renderings from home design software like Cedreo.
+Fortunately, you can implement one of the steps with your very next project proposal — 3D home designs from Cedreo.
+Thousands of residential construction contractors have already switched to Cedreo.

 So why not start using Cedreo to…?